vmware/container-service-extension/docs/cse3_0/CSE_SERVER_MANAGEMENT.md

 The command `cse upgrade` must be run to ensure the environment is forward compatible with CSE 3.0.
 The below steps will be performed during the upgrade.
-Please run the command `cse upgrade --help` for more details.

 * Delete old compute policies in the environment: untag old templates with existing compute policies, unpublish existing compute policies from the